 Sudan Travel Information

-Northern Sudan and Khartoum are predominantly Muslim, and local customs and sensitivities should be respected, particularly with regard to dress and public conduct.
+Northern Sudan and Khartoum are predominantly Islamic, and religious customs and sensitivities should be respected, particularly with regard to dress and public conduct.
 Women, in particular, should wear loose fitting clothes that cover most of the body, although covering the head is unnecessary.
-Eating, drinking and smoking in public during the holy month of Ramadan should be avoided, as it is forbidden by the Muslim culture.
-Sharia law applies to Northern Sudan, but not to the south.
-Travel anywhere outside of Khartoum requires a permit, as do any historical or archaeological sites, and visitors arriving in any town or city are required to register with the police.
+Eating, drinking and smoking in public during the holy month of Ramadan should be avoided, as it is forbidden by Islam.
+Sharia law applies in Sudan.
+Travel outside of Khartoum may require a permit and visitors arriving in any town or city are required to register with the police.
 Photography permits are also required by anyone intending to take photographs while in the country; certain subjects are forbidden.
 Homosexuality is illegal.
-Visitors are advised to avoid political discussion.
+Visitors are advised to avoid political discussion and any kind of street protest.

-Passengers over the age of 20 can bring 200 cigarettes or 50 cigars, perfume for personal use, and a reasonable amount of gifts into the country without paying any costs.
-Alcohol is prohibited, as are goods from Israel or South Africa.
+The import and export of local currency is prohibited.
+Passengers over the age of 20 can bring in 200 cigarettes or 50 cigars or 450g of tocabbo; perfume for personal use; and a reasonable amount of gifts into the country duty-free.
+Alcohol is prohibited, as are goods from Israel.

 Become our Sudan Travel Expert